 This Cookies for Santa Christmas Party gives your guests the opportunity to decorate their own plate for the big guy himself.
 I have everything you need so you will have more time to focus on the fun.
 This party is such a blast, even the adults will want to join in.

 This party could also be combined with a Christmas cookie exchange and be extra fun!

 Cookies for Santa:

 Have you ever decorated your own dishes?
 This is seriously so fun!!
-We did it with our hubbies on a date night and we had a ball!
-With the Christmas music cranked (Amber’s husband singing loudly in falsetto) we just let our creative juices flow.
-When we say this is a party for all ages, we mean it…it was a blast!!
+I did it with my hubby on a date night and we had a ball!
+With the Christmas music cranked, we just let our creative juices flow.
+When I say this is a party for all ages, I mean it…it was a blast!!
 And what could be better than a personalized plate to leave out for that special visitor on Christmas Eve?